 A.M.
 Best (EU) Rating Services B.V.
 (AMB-EU) is a wholly owned subsidiary of A.M.
 Best Rating Services, Inc. (AMBRS).
 AMBRS is, in turn, a subsidiary of A.M.
-Best Company, Inc.

-A.M.
-Best Company, Inc. is a privately owned company based in New Jersey, USA and, as such, the shares of A.M.
+Best Company, Inc. A.M.
+Best Company, Inc. is a privately owned company incorporated in Delaware, USA and physically based in New Jersey, USA.
+The shares of A.M.
 Best Company, Inc. are not admitted for trading on a regulated market.